rlivingsus/misc/AllBooks.md

 - Bazterrica, Agustina: Tender is the Flesh
 - Beach, Edward: Run Silent, Run Deep
 - Beacham, Travis: Impact Winter; Carnival Row; Pacific Rim
 - Bear, Elizabeth: Karen Memory
+- ~~Beck, Martha: Beyond Anxiety.~~
 - Beers and Anderle?: THE WAR MACHINE
 - Benedict, Marie: The only woman in the room
 - !!! ~~Benjamin, Ali The thing about Jellyfish~~